 Your lists may be long and low priority, or short and strategic, they may be simple or complex but whatever the purpose of a list it’s always important to making working with others on shared lists both efficient and manageable.
 When sharing your lists, you can choose to share all or part, you can choose to give edit or read-only permissions, you can share individual items, set expirations dates or require a password for access.
 Invitees to a shared list can comment either on the full list, or against individual list items.

 Let’s face it, there are loads of list management tools out there.
-But it’s only MS Lists that works across your MS Teams platform, and benefits – as part of the Microsoft 365 suite – from enterprise-grade security and compliance.
+But it’s only Microsoft Lists that works across your Microsoft Teams platform, and benefits – as part of the Microsoft 365 suite – from enterprise-grade security and compliance.
 Teams admins are able to manage access and permissions using the app permission policies, giving you the confidence of control and tracking.

 At Silicon Reef we already use Lists in two core ways; to store data for custom components like tools, for personalised options that we connect to web parts, and to hold information like requests, or contacts, in a way that allows us to manage versions and add custom metadata.